ChristianSelinger/christianselinger.github.io/_teachings/data2impact.md

 - Epidemics: Models and Data Using R by Ottar Bjørnstad
 - Applied Regression Analysis and Generalized Linear Models by John Fox

-## Grading
+## Further readings

-- Assignments: %
-- Project: %
-- Participation: %
+- The rules of contagion by Adam Kucharski